Likheet/aetheria-customer-forms/README.md

 ## Decision Engine Rules (RULE_SPECS)

 The decision engine reads a static rules spec at `src/lib/decisionRules.ts` and uses it to drive follow-ups and band updates.
 Below is a human-readable listing of all rules, so you can review and request edits.
 Notes:
-- Category “Grease” in the spec is displayed as “Sebum” in the UI; updates map to the `sebum` metric.
+- Category is “Sebum” everywhere (UI, flags, updates, mapping).
+The spec historically used the word “Grease”, but all updates/flags target the `sebum` metric and are shown as “Sebum: …”.
 - “Dimension” only applies to Pigmentation (brown vs red).
 - Outcomes use a simple when-grammar (AND/OR, equality, in {…}, includes/excludes, and numeric comparisons).
 See file comments for details.